digitalfl0wer/Neuro_Song/README.md

 - Scientifically accurate content
 - Creative, memorable lyrics
 - Context-aware responses
-- Each verse now includes a short “What this teaches” explanation tied to the approved topic
+- Each verse includes a short “What this teaches” explanation tied to the approved topic

 ### 💖 Favorites System
 - Save verses to browser localStorage